 Between 2000 and 2019, Florida law enforcement agencies brought in $646 million from these seizures.
 The funds are used for equipment, community programs, investigation costs, and training.
-However, the largest portion in Florida—45% of the seized cash or property—is simply labelled “Other,” with no way to track those funds.
+However, the largest portion in Florida—45% of the seized cash or property—is simply labeled “Other,” with no way to track those funds.
 The Institute of Justice is questioning this practice.

 The non-profit Institute based in Arlington, Virginia has filed a class action suit on behalf of three victims of this kind of “policing for profit.”
 The organization’s attorneys are pointing at the state of Florida as the biggest culprit.
 That state took in more money than any other in 2018 by seizing property from citizens never charged with a crime.
 The money is never returned, and police agencies aren’t able to account for nearly half of the funds.

-Stacy Jones describes it this way: “No charges, no evidence, no nothing.
+The accused from Florida describes it this way: “No charges, no evidence, no nothing.
 It was just seized.
 It just seems like it’s almost ‘pirates of the airport…’”

 The class action suit is moving forward.
 Justin Pearson of the Institute has been focusing on changing civil forfeiture laws in Florida for years.
 The Institute of Justice is asking that no money or property be seized at an airport by the TSA or DEA without stating probable cause.
-The Florida legislature made progress in 2016 when a bill passed that required an arrest be made before property could be confiscated.
+The Florida legislature made progress in 2016 when a bill passed that required an arrest be made before the property could be confiscated.
 That bill also raised the standard of evidence by demanding that there be proof beyond reasonable doubt to seize property.

-The relief was short lived.
+The relief was short-lived.
 Florida police agencies found a loophole to continue receiving these funds, so the fight continues.
 The Institute won’t give up, however: “Florida police should be following Florida law and they should not be profiting from circumventing Florida law,” Pearson said.

 If you need help retrieving funds or property confiscated by the TSA, DEA, or any other law enforcement agency, contact an attorney.